-If you're feeling low or sad, angry, lonely, anxious or misunderstood...
+* If you're unhappy or angry, feeling guilty, lonely, anxious or misunderstood

-If your relationships with family and friends are suffering...
+* If your relationships with family or friends are suffering

-If you've suffered a loss or a setback in your life, either recently or longer ago...
+* If you’ve been through a breakup or a setback, either recently or longer ago

 ... or if things have just hit a rough patch and you’re struggling to cope...